hybridly/hybridly/README.md

 &nbsp;

 **Why fork Inertia instead of contributing?**
-> That was the initial plan, but some of my pull requests were denied most of the other pull requests are not being reviewed or merged.
-The project is not being actively maintained.
+> I tried, but my philosophy doesn't always match Inertia's.
+Additionally, the maintenance of Inertia is lacking, pull requests and issues are not being addressed.

 &nbsp;